SamuelSwartzberg/flashcardifying_text_temp/inf.md

 US keyboards typically have two normal alt keys.
 European/international keyboards typcially have one alt and one alt gr key.
 The mac option key has functionality of both the alt and alt gr keys: it can be used as a key in key command like alt, but can also produce additional characters like alt gr.
+Due to historical reasons, emacs used to use the meta key as a modifier, but later switched to alt.
+However, it kept the label 'M' for this modifier key.

 ####### lock keys